-Savings can be anticipated on external audit fees as a result of the need to only audit one set of accounts, statements, etc. and it would only be necessary to have one contract with an external treasury management adviser.
-The figure shown is an average between the two councils' current costs.
+Savings can be anticipated on external audit fees as a result because of the need to only audit one set of accounts, statements, etc. and it would only be necessary to have one contract with an external treasury management adviser.
+The figure shown is an average between the two councils' current costs (£83k for BDC and £70k for MSDC).